gl0bal01/gl0bal01.github.io/docs/AI/meta_prompting_claude.md

 ---
-id: meta-prompting-guide
+id: meta-prompting-claude
 title: "Meta-Prompting: Using Claude to Optimize Your Prompts"
-sidebar_label: "Meta-Prompting Manual"
+sidebar_label: "Meta-Prompting with Claude"
 sidebar_position: 2
 description: "A comprehensive academic reference for systematic prompt optimization using Claude's analytical capabilities to improve AI output quality through iterative refinement methodologies"
 keywords: